noahcrum14/EBM_Paper/README.md

 - **Data Transformations:**
   Adjust the transformations in `utils.py` to accommodate other datasets or to experiment with different normalization schemes.

 ---

-## License

-This codebase is provided under the MIT License. *(Update this section if using a different license.)*

----

 ## Acknowledgments

 - The WideResNet implementation is adapted from [Bumsoo Kim's repository](https://github.com/meliketoy/wide-resnet.pytorch) with minor modifications.
-  *(See citeturn0file2)*
-- This project leverages advanced adversarial attack techniques including BPDA and EOT to evaluate and improve network robustness.
+- Much of the EBM training and attack code follows [Mitch Hill's repository](from https://github.com/point0bar1/ebm-defense) with some modifications.